Time is running out! Call for Code submissions due July 29 ›

 Artificial intelligenceConversationSpeech and empathyVirtual realityGaming

-This code pattern shows how to use Watson Assistant, Watson Speech to Text, and Watson Text to Speech services deployed to an iPhone with ARKit to have a voice-powered animated avatar in Unity.
+This code pattern shows how to use Watson Assistant, Speech to Text, and Text to Speech services deployed to an iPhone or an Android phone, with ARKit or ARCore to have a voice-powered animated avatar in Unity using AR Foundation.
 Augmented reality allows a lower barrier to entry for both developers and users thanks to framework compatibility in phones and digital eyewear.
+Unity’s AR Foundation continues to lower the barrier for developers targeting both Android and iPhones.

 Unity3d is a great gaming engine that has morphed into a platform for immersive experiences outside of just gaming.
 Unity developers are looking to expand their skills and use things like artificial intelligence in their projects.
 A great entry point is building a voice-enabled chatbot experience.